clairehelland/mcc-authentic-grace-2.0/README.md

 The wireframe developed into a more complete mock-up as the design process progressed, as part of the creative process, since images and products were supposed to be a major focus of the website.
 Aspects of the site derived some inspiration from the content/images being utilized, while still maintaining the flexibility required for future updates.
 The completed MVP very closely follows the wireframe/mock-up, with minor adjustments as required by time-constraints, developer adjustments or other limitations or needs.

+Phase two also required use of Figma for wireframing/mock-up of the product page.

 ### Prototype

 Figma was also used to create a prototype for the site, allowing us to see how the site might function via both desktop and mobile device when certain buttons and areas are clicked or otherwise activated.
 This was particularly helpful for the mobile menu and e-mail modal.

+Figma used in Phase two of the project as well.

 ### Accessibility Considerations

-Although not directly addressed in our wireframe and prototype, we know that every site should meet accessibility standards.
+Phase one: Although not directly addressed in our wireframe and prototype, we know that every site should meet accessibility standards.
 While we are not experts in accessibility and have no formal training in accessibility practices or standards, we have incorporated everything we know about accessibility into the building of this site.
 This includes making the site easy to read and use.

 If we had additional time to research and include even greater accessibility considerations, we would love to do that in future iterations of this project.

+Phase two: An accessibility report was created to review accessibility of site for future updates.

 #### Image Accessibility